spiker00t/ctf-writeups/2023/cccampCTF/forensics/live-forensics/live-forensics.md

 **And that's when I fell into the trap...** since the malware didn't look "very malicious", I was lazy and the end of the CTF was approaching, so I didn't setup a VM and did these steps on my host.
 **Readers, don't do that.
 Don't be lazy, setup a VM.
 Even in CTF.**

 I missed a subtility: the malware do some requests with a hash in the URL, and the response of the C2 depends on the hash.
-Therefore, if the binary is ran from outside the live machine, the malware detects it and... shutdown the computer...
+Therefore, if the binary is ran from outside the live machine, the malware detects it and... shutdown the computer... :clown_face:

 ## Flag